octopusinvitro/ep-plots/README.md

 ## Installing

+This is a Jekyll site

 ### Requirements

 You need to have npm installed.
+You also need Ruby at the version specified by the Gemfile.
+It's better if you use a Ruby version manager, for example, [rbenv](https://cbednarski.com/articles/installing-ruby/)

 ### Download